NolanWhittaker1/NHLPrediction/README.md

 This repository contains data science scripts developed for CMPT 353.
 The project involves cleaning, processing, and analyzing NHL statistics.
 To reproduce the workflow, run the provided Python scripts (`00` through `05`) **in order**.
+To see my results please feel free to read NhlGamePredictor.pdf!

 ## Requirements